MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 We will explain in detail the points to consider when entering into international contracts below.

-Do Not Sign a Contract Without Reviewing It
+Do Not Sign Without Careful Review

 English-language contracts are often based on the common law system, which is different from Japanese law, and may include concepts and clauses not typically found in Japanese contracts, such as: